 ‘From this time many of his disciples turned back and no longer followed him.’John 6:66, NIV

 The Point of Decision

 Many disciples turned away from Jesus at this point.
 This reminds us of the fact that it is important for Christians to understand that people who appear to be following Jesus are often not doing so wholeheartedly: they can change; can leave the church community; can leave the path of discipleship; and they can return back to their old ways very easily.
-This was represented, very decisively, by Jesus' Parable of the Sower where the different kinds of seed was sown by the farmer onto good soil, stony soil, soil with many weeds in it and onto the path.
+This was represented, very decisively, by Jesus' Parable of the Sower: where the different kinds of seed was sown by the farmer onto good soil, stony soil, soil with many weeds in it and onto the path.
 There were a number of different outcomes and that was a representation of the fruitfulness of individual lives in the Kingdom of God.
-Why are these people stepping back?
-Maybe we have an answer in the Parable of the Sower.
-Matthew 13: 20, where Jesus interprets the parable:
+To remind you and help you connect with this, you know, why are these people stepping back?
+Well maybe we have an answer in the Parable of the Sower.
+Matthew 13, verse 20, where Jesus interprets the parable:

 ‘“The seed falling on rocky ground refers to someone who hears the word and at once receives it with joy.
 21But since they have no root, they only last a short time.
 When trouble or persecution comes because of the word, they quickly fall away.
 22(And then) The seed falling among the thorns refers to someone who hears the word, but the worries of this life and the deceitfulness of wealth choke the word, making it unfruitful.”’Matthew 13:20-22, NIV